justakazh/wp-research/README.md

 #  WP-Research
 ## Introduction
 this is my wordpress in docker container for automatic setup. this born because i was tired to manualy install and setup wordpress in docker container. maybe i should use wordpress image tapi menuturku itu tidak bagus
+**WARNING** this is just for research purposes and local only. not recommended for production.
 ## installation

 ### Host